Got the location and financial independence she was looking for, and it all started with GeekPack® and WP Rockstar

 Tricia found her first clients by changing her title on social media.
 After doing that, she got multiple messages from people who needed her help, or knew someone who did.
 And some of these clients still work with her today.

 “What I did in order to get my first client or my first thousand dollars was exactly what Julia recommends - change the Facebook profile.
 And so I did that.
 And I mean, it felt like instantly I think I had two or three people who said - I didn't know you did that.
 And, you know, I need help with this or I know somebody who needs help with this.”

 With every new project she’d take, her confidence would grow more and more.
 She realized she could actually help people with her skills, and found that extremely satisfying.

-In Tricia’s opinion, the biggest investment in her journey was the time.
-She was still working her regular job when she started WP Rockstar, so she dedicated evenings and weekends to go through the curriculum.
+In Tricia’s opinion, the biggest investment in her journey was time.
+She was still working her regular job when she started WP Rockstar, so she dedicated evenings and weekends to going through the curriculum.

 “It's not just the investment of the curriculum.
 That's the small investment, that it's like the smallest investment.
 The biggest investment is time.”

 Starting a business is a lot of work, but it definitely paid off in the end.

 Tricia worked in the dental industry for years, so when she started her own business she was really keen to move away from that as that’s where she was burnt out.
 It took her a while to niche down, but with time she realized that she did know a lot about the industry and that she could truly help them better than any other type of client.

 “When I niche down, it means I can charge a lot more because I have a lot more answers.
 I'm not just a web developer.
 I can help understand what's going on in your business.
 One of my favorite questions to ask my clients - If I could wave a magic wand in your business and solve one problem, what would it be?”

 Tricia’s agency today is for service-based businesses, with a focus on profitable dentists.
 When she started the course she began charging between $50 and $75/hr - which she was already stoked about.